webxos/macroslow/QUANTUM/conserve/Quantitative_Conservation_Guide_Page_9.markdown

 4. **Key Management**: Store keys securely using a hardware security module (HSM) or AWS Key Management Service (KMS), ensuring quantum-resistant key generation and storage.

 ### 2048-AES Encryption for Data Protection
-The 2048-AES encryption scheme, a quantum-resistant extension of AES, secures sensitive data in MCP and DUNE, protecting context objects, transaction details, and user credentials from unauthorized access.
+The 2048-AES encryption scheme, a quantum-resistant extension of AES, secures sensitive data in MCP networks, protecting context objects, transaction details, and user credentials from unauthorized access.

 **Implementation Steps**:
 1. **Encrypt Data**: Use 256-bit AES-GCM (scalable to 2048-bit key schedules) for encrypting .MAML data and transaction payloads: